sukechannnn/itamae-plugin-recipe-yk_kernel_devel/README.md

 # Itamae::Plugin::Recipe::YkKernelDevel

 Itamae plugin to install kernel-devel.<br>
-This plugin can install the same version of the kernel-devel with your kernel.
+This plugin can install the same version of the kernel-devel with your kernel.<br>
+This is available only on redhat.

 ## Installation